 - 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as much as 20% of total woody canopy; some of the mature bunchgrasses (<10%) have dead centers. - 14.
-Average percent litter cover (%) and depth ( in): Between plant interspaces (10-20%) and litter depth is <1⁄4 inch. - 15.
-Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season (thruJune) ±350 lbs/ac; Favorable years ±500 lbs/ac and unfavorable years ±200 lbs/ac. - 16.
-Potential invasive (including noxious) species (native and non-native).
+Average percent litter cover (%) and depth (in): Between plant interspaces (±10-20%) and litter depth is ±1⁄4 inch. - 15.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season (through mid-

+June) ±600 lbs/ac.
+Favorable years ±800 lbs/ac and unfavorable years ±400 lbs/ac.

+- 16. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invaders include cheatgrass and annual mustards.
-With an extended fire return interval singleleaf pinyon and Utah juniper will increase and eventually dominate this site.

-17. Perennial plant reproductive capability: All functional groups should reproduce in average (or normal) and above average growing season years.
-Reduced growth and reproduction occur during extended or extreme drought periods.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invaders include cheatgrass, annual mustards, Russian thistle and thistles.
+Singleleaf pinyon and/or Utah juniper may increase and eventually dominate this site. - 17.
+Perennial plant reproductive capability: All functional groups should reproduce in average (or normal) and above average growing season years.
+Reduced growth and reproduction occur during extreme or extended drought periods.